5 smart ways to save money at the Gold Coast theme parks

 Tip 2: BYO drinks, snacks and sandwiches

 Theme park food is not only expensive, it’s also generally not very healthy.
-Each of the theme parks seem to have different rules about bringing food into the park, but they all allow food to be brought in for babies.
+Each of the theme parks seem to have different rules about bringing food into the park, but they all allow food to be brought in for babies and guests with allergies.
 When visiting the parks we brought along a small collapsible cooler that fit in our backpack, and stocked it with water, sandwiches, fruit and yoghurt.
 No one ever asked to search our bags at any of the parks.

 Tip 3: Scope out the cheapest food & drink options